Optimal transport unlocks end-to-end learning for single-molecule localization: Acknowledgements

 \section{Acknowledgements}

+We thank Luca Calatroni for fruitful discussions and valuable feedback.
 This work was supported by the French government through the "France 2030" program, in particular by the PR[AI]RIE-PSAI project (ref.
 ANR-23-IACL-0008).
-Julien Mairal was also supported by ERC grant number 101087696 (APHELEIA project), and Jean Ponce was also supported in part by the Louis Vuitton/ENS chair in artificial intelligence and a Global Distinguished Professorship at the Courant Institute of Mathematical Sciences and the Center for Data Science at New York University.
+Julien Mairal was also supported by an ERC grant (ref.
+101087696, APHELEIA project), and Jean Ponce was supported in part by the Louis Vuitton/ENS chair in artificial intelligence, the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korean Government (MSIT) (ref.
+RS-2024-00457882, National AI Research Lab Project), and a Global Distinguished Professorship at the Courant Institute of Mathematical Sciences and the Center for Data Science at New York University.
 We received access to the computational resources of IDRIS from GENCI (ref.
 AD010616282).